CSCI 150: Introduction to Digital and Computer System Design

 Mano et al. is mandatory.
 We are only using the LogicWorks 5 software provided with the second book, the book itself is not mandatory.

-To run LogicWorks on mac, I recommend either PlayOnMac or virtual machines.
+To run LogicWorks on macOS, I recommend either PlayOnMac or virtual machines.
+For Linux users, Wine is probably good enough.

 Video lectures